welcome!

 If you choose a method such as Bradley, Birthing from Within, Christian Hypnobirthing, etc. I will support you in that.
 I do not align myself with one method over the other.
 Ultimately, if it works for you- I'm all for it.

 I do believe women were created to birth and you are all you need, so if you decide to birth instinctively drawing on body awareness and breathing- I know you can do that too.
 I encourage you to educate yourself throughout pregnancy so that you can make informed and intentional decisions and understand the basics of childbirth.
+Taking a childbirth education class as part of birth preparation can help to boost confidence.

 It is helpful to understand the connection of mind, body and spirit.
 Birth is not just a physical exercise or process.
 A truly positive birth experience comes from a balance of mental, physical and spiritual wellness.
 The mind is stronger than the body and birth is more mental than physical.
 That being said, preparing physically will also set you up for an easier labor and birth.